mb0/xelf-go/doc/lit_vals.md

 We use a type pointer as type body directly instead element bodies, this allows us to wrap element types with minimal additional allocation as long as the element type is addressable, this also keeps an element type and the wrapped element in sync if used carefully.
+We drop both Exp.Kind and Exp.Resl in favor of Exp.Type, that unifies both and now return `<call|int>` for example.
+We rename typ.ResEl to typ.Res to make the resulting code easier to read.

 We add `typ.Wrap` as value wrapper that allows generic type redefinition to compatible types.
 It also covers null handling for values that do not.
 It unifies and obsoletes OptMut and AnyMut.